scriptskip/f11/README.md

-# f11
+# F11
-Chrome extension for fullscreen mode ( f11 ).
-It show search &amp; adress bar if you put down the cursor below ( autohide and autoshow )
+Chrome extension.
+It shows the command line at the bottom of the page ( autohide and autoshow )

 ![alt text](demo.png)